FFTAI/Wiki-GRx-Models/README.en.md

 ---

-Thank you for your interest in the Fourier Intelligence GRx Robot Repositories.
+Thank you for your interest in Fourier's N1 robot project!
-We hope you find this resource helpful in your robotics projects!
+We hope this resource will provide strong support for your robotics development!